Skip to main content

 For example, the KDE application KCalc depends on more than 20 other KDE libraries as well as the Qt toolkit.

-Some Linux distributions do not provide development packages for KDE Frameworks and of other libraries that are up-to-date enough for us to build from the "main" branch of the KDE git repositories (the branch where the development of the next software versions takes place), so we use kde-builder to compile them ourselves.
-The goal is to avoid using KDE binaries, KDE libraries and other KDE files from the operating system where possible (in the Linux case, these files reside in the /usr directory).
+Some Linux distributions do not provide development packages for KDE Frameworks and of other libraries that are up-to-date enough for us to build from the master branch of the KDE git repositories (the branch where the development of the next software versions takes place), so we use kde-builder to compile them ourselves.
+The goal is to avoid using KDE binaries, KDE libraries and other KDE files from the operating system where possible.

 Set up kde-builder